maxbucknell/eisenhardt/README.md

 We need some way of generating certificates through `eisenhardt run`, and making Nginx support this.
 More work is needed.

-### Enterprise Edition

-Eisenhardt was designed to work with Enterprise Edition by default, since that's what we use most of the time.
-It would be nice to make this a flag, and remove unnecessary containers for Community Edition.

 [install-docker]: https://docs.docker.com/engine/installation/linux/
 [install-composer]: https://getcomposer.org/download/